CuanTilson/MusicVisuals/README.md

 The song is about a young man named “Diego” who enters a nightclub while attempting to sing his favorite song “Rapper’s Delight” by the Sugarhill Gang.
 His Spanish gibberish imitation of that song makes The Ketchup song’s main chorus

 # Instructions
-Simply, Clone this repo and run Java on your IDE.
+Clone this repo and run Java on your IDE.
 This project was tested and run on Visual Studio Code.
 Use the space bar to pause/play the music.